toddc-unity3d/webprboom/README.md

 ## Play

-To play WebPrBoom, use one of the following URLs (GitHub is more reliable)
+To play WebPrBoom, visit one of the following URLs (GitHub is more reliable)

 [http://webprboom.com](http://webprboom.com)
 or